vlandham/captain_z/out/captain_z.md

 Earlier, that same night, things were a different story altogether.

-The Dread Captain Spears had the treasure map of Castle Island all locked up and safe on his ship The Sea Breaker.
+The Dread Captain Spears had the treasure map of Castle Island all locked up and safe on his ship the Sea Breaker.
 At least, he thought it was locked up safe.

 But he probably wouldn't have thought his map so secure if he knew Captain Zephyr was on her way to take it from him.